 The majority of our advocacy work is at the local level with the City of Saint Paul.
 Sometimes we call on constituents like you to contact your city councilmember, sign a petition, or attend a meeting.
 Your voice as a citizen is critical to show our legislators that residents value their library.

 Next steps: The Friends has an active Advocacy Committee made up of staff, trustees, and community members.
-We will work closely with Saint Paul Public Library through the first half of the year to determine priorities for the following budget cycle.
+We will work closely with the City Council to support the Mayor's proposed budget.

 Still need a lawn sign?
 Contact us.

 Spotlight: Friends' Opinion Piece in the Pioneer Press

 Friends President Beth Burns authored a piece on Sunday, May 29, 2022 in support of Saint Paul Public Library's upcoming Transforming Libraries project.
 Read or download the full piece here.

 Saint Paul Public Library is co-creating a vision to transform library spaces in Saint Paul to meet the wants and needs of community members now and for the next generation.
 The library is currently planning major renovations for three well-loved and well-worn library branches: Hayden Heights, Riverview, and Hamline Midway, as well as system-wide investments in technology and play and learn spaces.
 Learn about the vision and how to lend your voice here.